 How is Complex Regional Pain Syndrome Diagnosed?

-Key Steps in CRPS Diagnosis:
+Critical Steps in CRPS Diagnosis:

 1. Medical Evaluation: A comprehensive assessment is conducted by a healthcare professional experienced in diagnosing CRPS.
 This evaluation involves detailed discussions with the individual about their symptoms, medical history, and any relevant injuries or events.

-4. Diagnostic Criteria: Diagnosis of CRPS is based on established diagnostic criteria, including the presence of continuous, disproportionate pain and the existence of other clinical manifestations associated with CRPS, such as changes in skin temperature, skin color, and swelling.
+4. Diagnostic Criteria: Diagnosis of CRPS is based on established diagnostic criteria, including the presence of continuous, disproportionate pain and the existence of other clinical manifestations associated with CRPS, such as changes in skin temperature, skin colour, and swelling.

 The Role of Physical Therapy in CRPS Treatment